Bledoe, Ingram lead Pelicans past Raptors, 120-116

 Brandon Ingram added 31 points, capped by four free throws in the last 13 seconds to seal the victory.
 Zion Williamson scored 21 points, highlighted by a pair of driving spin moves in the lane to set up left-handed leaners off the glass.

-The Pelicans lost a 12-point lead in the fourth quarter, briefly falling behind in the final four minutes, but were able clamp down defensively and limit the Raptors to just one point during the final 2:47 of regulation.
+The Pelicans lost a 12-point lead in the fourth quarter, briefly falling behind in the final four minutes, but were able clamp down defensively and limit the Raptors to just one point during the final 2:47.

+“The thing I like the best is our resilience,” Pelicans coach Stan Van Gundy said.
+“It’s not easy to give up a double-digit lead with (8:30) to go and then go behind.
+A lot of teams sort of fade away at that point.”

-Fred VanVleet scored 27 points and Chris Boucher added 24 for Toronto, which has opened the season by losing four of its first five games.
+Fred VanVleet scored 27 points and Chris Boucher added 24 for Toronto.
 Pascal Siakam scored 10 points, but fouled out with 8:30 remaining.

+“He struggled, there was no doubt about it,” Raptors coach Nick Nurse said of Siakam.
+“He had a few decent plays and a few good drives in there, but again he obviously struggled.”

 The Pelicans led 101-89 when Josh Hart made a free throw just after Siakam fouled out.

-But Kyle Lowry quickly responded with a 3, igniting a 22-9 run that ended with 3s by OG Anunoby, Powell and VanVleet to make it 111-110 with 3:16 to go.
+But Kyle Lowry quickly responded with a 3, igniting a 22-9 run that ended with 3s by OG Anunoby, Powell and VanVleet to put Toronto up 111-110 with 3:16 to go.

 Ingram’s free throws tied it at 113 with 1:08 left.
 And after Toronto lost the ball out of bounds, Bledsoe hit his pivotal left-wing 3 with 41.6 seconds left.